Sermersooq: Geography

 The municipality is located in south-central and eastern Greenland, with an area of 531900 km2.
 As of 2018, it is the largest municipality in the world by area, following the split of the former Qaasuitsup.
 As of January 2013 its population was 17,498.
 In the south, it is flanked by the Kujalleq municipality, with the border running alongside Alanngorsuaq Fjord.
 The waters flowing around the western coastline of the municipality are that of Labrador Sea, which to the north narrows down to form Davis Strait separating the island of Greenland from Baffin Island.
+In the southwest, Ikka Fjord is best known for its eponymous ikaite columns, of a scale unknown anywhere else.

 In the northwest, the municipality is bordered by the Qeqqata municipality, and further north by the Qeqertalik and Avannaata municipalities.
 The latter two borders however run north–south through the center (45° West meridian) of the Greenland ice sheet (Sermersuaq) − and as such are free of traffic.
 In the north the municipality is bordered by the Northeast Greenland National Park beyond Cape Biot, at the northern end of Fleming Fjord.
 In the east, near the settlement of Ittoqqortoormiit, the municipal shores straddle the Kangertittivaq fjord, which opens to the cold Greenland Sea.
 The southeastern shores are bordered by the Anorituup Kangerlua fjord of the Irminger Sea in the North Atlantic Ocean.